awslabs/multi-az-workshop/content/lab-3/index.en.md

 The link may open the AWS SSM console in a different Region than the one you're running in the workshop, please validate you are in the correct Region.
 ::::

 Select the tab *Owned by me*.
-There are several SSM documents here that will start FIS experiments to inject faults into the workshop environment.
-To test our new architecture, let's use the runbook with *`addLatency`* in the title.
+We're going to re-run the *`addLatency`* experiment, select that document.

 ![simulate-failure-runbook](/static/add-latency-runbook.png)